plast-lab/doop/README.md

 For a variety of benchmarks, you could clone (or download) the [doop-benchmarks](https://bitbucket.org/yanniss/doop-benchmarks) repository.

 One important directory in that repository is `JREs`.
 It can be used for the `DOOP_JRE_LIB` environment variable.
 It contains certain java library files for different JRE versions, necessary for analysis purposes.
-If you would like to provide a custom JRE lib directory (e.g. to run analyses using different minor versions), you should follow the same file structure.
+If you would like to provide a custom JRE lib directory (e.g., to run analyses using different minor versions), you should follow the same file structure.
 For example, in order to analyze with JRE version 1.6, you need a `jre1.6` directory containing at least `jce.jar`, `jsse.jar` and `rt.jar`.

 ## Running Doop